yntantan/jekyll-blog/about.md

 title: About
 ---

+-
-- embedded software engineer
+embedded software engineer
-- interested in Lego
+- interested in LEGO
 - lazy